 We offer intellectually stimulating topics in single or multi-session formats, held during the daytime hours each Spring and Fall semester in a convenient, accessible location at GCC’s Main Campus for only $10 a person.

 We are so appreciative of the overwhelming response we had to the Senior Volunteer Program this fall!
-We are now taking applications for the spring.
+We are not currently taking new applications, but please contact Judy Raper at (413) 775-1819 or email@example.com if you would like to get involved at GCC.

 Much more goes on with mentoring than the simple transferal of information.
 We believe that the mentoring relationship can benefit both the mentor and mentee in many dimensions.
 Skills and experiences you might not normally identify as important in an academic setting might prove most valuable in fostering a successful relationship with a mentee — for example: Do you come from a large family?
 Have you travelled extensively?
 Can any volunteer work or community involvement you’ve done help inspire others?
 Did you face any specific barriers while you were pursuing your education such as being a single parent, financial challenges, learning disabilities, recovery, transportation issues or not knowing what you wanted to study?
 Overcoming the obstacles that commonly face students of today, can provide wise testimony, inspiration and strategies for success.